johnkeisker/25-data-modeling/explorer.md

 You're creating a Twitter clone.
 People can create tweets, follow other people and have followers.
 Keep in mind, unlike the blog post example where a comment is a separate entity, tweets responding to other tweets are still just tweets.
 Also, think about how Twitter turns a tweet into useful information.
 Do you think they scan tweets for @mentions and hashtags, or are they storing that kind of thing as additional fields?
 What models do we need to recreate Twitter?

 ## Tweet Model
-1. user_id - integer - id for owner of
+1. user_id - string - name for owner of
    account.
 2. id - integer - id for individual tweets.
 3. retweet_id - integer - id for retweets.
 4. tweet - string - tweet.

 ## Following Model
-1. follower_id - integer - user_id for who is following's id
+1. follower_id - integer - user_id for who
+   is following's id
-2. followed_id - integer - user_id for who is being followed
+2. followed_id - integer - user_id for who
+   is being followed

 ## Like Model
-1. user_id
+1. user_id - string - name of individual
+   liking the tweet.
+2. tweet_id - integer - id of the tweet.
+3. amount - integer - amount of likes.

+## Hashtag Model
+1. name - string - Hashtag name.
-2. tweet_id
+2. tweet_id - integer - id of tweet the
+   hashtag is in.